farmera/sare_grant/study_methods.md

 to a modified consumer camera, it was not out of the question that we might test it.
 With Micasense's help we were able to do so in the 2017 season.

-The Sequoia camera is the same size as a GoPro camera, it's small and lightweight and well-suited as payload for a consumer style drone such as the 3DR Solo.
-The camera also includes a 'sun sensor' which sits on top of the drone (the camera is below pointing down).
+The Sequoia camera is the same size as a GoPro, it's small, lightweight and well-suited as a payload for a consumer-style drone such as the 3DR Solo.
+The camera includes a 'sun sensor' which sits on top of the drone (the camera is below pointing down).